alexhuang1117/Data-Science-Portfolio/GDP and Future Orientation/GDP_and_Future_Orientation.md

 <span style="color:maroon"> Regress GDP per capita PPP on FOI and plot <span>

-Now that we have the FOI index and GPD per capita, PPP value for each country, we can make a regession and plot the result.
+Now that we have the FOI index and GDP per capita, PPP value for each country, we can make a regression and plot the result.

 ``` r
 reg = lm(NY.GDP.PCAP.PP.KD~FOI, data=table)